mnxn/MCounter/README.md

 ## Installation

-Download the latest `.app` file from the [Releases](https://github.com/mnxn/MCounter/releases) and drag it into your `Applications` folder.
+Download the latest `.dmg` file from the [Releases](https://github.com/mnxn/MCounter/releases), open it and drag the app into the `Applications` folder.

+I haven't paid the yearly fee to be part of "Apple Developer Program" which results in a scary message when trying to open the app.
+If you receive the warning message, you must go to
+`System Preference > Security & Privacy > General` and click `Open Anyway`.

 ## Launching the app on login